 - check the Big Lottery Fund’s publication scheme.

-If you would like to request information about The Big Lottery Fund, please email firstname.lastname@example.org It is helpful if you can give us as much detail as you can about the information that you are looking for.
+If you would like to request information about The Big Lottery Fund, please email firstname.lastname@example.org.
+Your request must state your full name and it is helpful if you can give us as much detail as you can about the information that you are looking for.
 If you aren’t sure what information we hold on a particular topic then we will be happy to offer you further advice and assistance.
 We will acknowledge your request and must reply in full within 20 working days.

 If you have requested information that relates to a third party we may need to consult with such parties in order to reach a view on whether the information can be released.
 When consulting with third parties the identity of the requestor will remain confidential and will not be disclosed.